Aaron98990/ways-of-the-game/misconduct.md

 - Yelling at a match official
   - especially at close distance or at an assistant referee [1](https://youtu.be/1g2DRURrbAo?t=935)
 - Continuous, prolonged, or persistent complaining
-  - players can't complain about every single call, esspecially trivial or obvious ones
+  - players can't complain about every single call, especially trivial or obvious ones
-  - players farther away have less leniency to complain, esspecially the goalkeeper
+  - players farther away have less leniency to complain, especially the goalkeeper
   - failing to move on after an explanation or being warned to
   - complaining publically for more than three sentences (the point has already been made)
   - threatening to lose their cool, if x happens